Can You Get a Payday Loan in Chapter 13 Bankruptcy?

 · Some lenders will need the debtor to grant them consent and allow electronic debit that allows their company to access their account to withdraw the payoff amount directly

-· In case the debtor is unable to repay the loan, some states have allowed payday loan companies to renew the loan or roll it over, although it attracts more fees and costs
+· In case the debtor is unable to repay the loan, some states have allowed payday loan companies to renew the loan or roll it over, however, it may attract more fees and costs

 · They are dischargeable in bankruptcy depending on when the loan was taken